 - if you are an out-of-state student going to school in Montana, choose to become a resident of Montana if you have resided in Montana for at least 30 days, and vote in the county where you are going to school, OR

-- you may vote in your original state, but you cannot vote in both states.
+- vote in your original state, but you cannot vote in both states.

 Your voter registration confirmation card lists the location of your polling place.
 If you've misplaced your card, call your local election administrator to find out where to vote or check your polling place location on-line at My Voter Page.